Sacred prostitution: Ancient Israel

-Male prostitutes were called kadesh or qadesh (literally: male who is set apart).
-The Hebrew word kelev (dog) may also signify a male dancer or prostitute.
+Male prostitutes were called qadesh.
+The Hebrew word kelev "dog" may also signify a male dancer or prostitute.

-The Law of Moses (Deuteronomy) was not universally observed in Hebrew culture under the rule of King David's dynasty, as recorded in Kings.
-In fact Judah had lost "the Book of the Law".
-During the reign of King Josiah, the high priest Hilkiah discovers it in "the House of the Lord" and realizes that the people have disobeyed, particularly regarding prostitution.
+The Mosaic Law as outlined in the Book of Deuteronomy was not universally observed in Israelite culture under the Davidic line in the United Kingdom of Israel, as recorded in the Books of Kings.
+According to 2 Kings 22, the Kingdom of Judah had lost "the Book of the Law".
+During the reign of King Josiah, Hilkiah, the High Priest of Israel, discovered it in "the House of the Lord" and realized that the people have disobeyed, particularly regarding prostitution.

 Ancient Greece and Hellenistic world

 Ancient Greece

 The Greek term hierodoulos or hierodule has sometimes been taken to mean sacred holy woman, but it is more likely to refer to a former slave freed from slavery in order to be dedicated to a god.

-There were different levels of prostitutes within Ancient Greece society, but two categories are specifically related to sacred or temple prostitution.
+There were different levels of prostitutes within Ancient Greek society, but two categories are specifically related to sacred or temple prostitution.
 The first category are hetaires, also known as courtesans, typically more educated women that served within temples.
 The second category are known as hierodoules, slave women or female priests who worked within temples and served the sexual requests of visitors to the temple.

 While there may not be a direct connection between temples and prostitution, many prostitutes and courtesans worshipped Aphrodite, the goddess of love.
-Prostitutes would use their earnings to pay for dedications and ritualistic celebrations in honor of Aphrodite.
+Prostitutes would use their earnings to pay for dedications and ritualistic celebrations in honour of Aphrodite.
 Some prostitutes also viewed the action of sexual service and sexual pleasure as an act of devotion to the goddess of love, worshipping Aphrodite through an act rather than a physical dedication.

 In the temple of Apollo at Bulla Regia, a woman was found buried with an inscription reading: "Adulteress.
 Prostitute.
-Seize (me), because I fled from Bulla Regia."
-It has been speculated she might be a woman forced into sacred prostitution as a punishment for adultery.
+Seize [me], because I fled from Bulla Regia."
+It has been speculated she might have been a woman forced into sacred prostitution as a punishment for adultery.